What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://huggingface.co/datasets/JeffreyChou/MM-AU}{MM-AU} \cite{MM-AU} focuses on understanding accident video for safe driving perception from an ego-vehicle perspective.
-It curates 11,727 videos with 2,195,613 frames from four datasets \cite{DoTA, CarCrashDataset, A3D, DADA-2000} and three websites.
-MM-AU uses multifaceted labels to allow for a granular examination of accidents through various contextual and temporal parameters.
-Fig.~\ref{fig:mmau_visualization} (a) interprets numerical categorical labels provided in the Excel file on sample frames, including 1) the description of accident scenes (four types of weather conditions, day or night, five types of scenario and five types of road geometries), 2) binary classification of accident occurrence (1 for all videos due to exclusive focus on accident events), 3) temporal labels of key moments (appearance of anomalous objects, accident initiation, and anomaly conclusion), and 4) causality (58 accident categories, causal factors, and preventive strategies).
-As shown in Fig.~\ref{fig:mmau_visualization} (b), MM-AU also provides 422489 images, with object detection annotations in \href{https://huggingface.co/datasets/JeffreyChou/MM-AU/blob/main/MMAU_Det_paper/labels.tar.gz}{JSON files} for 391152 images.
-Each image has an average of 5.71 annotations, with a maximum of 29 annotations on one image and a minimum of 1 annotation on 46693 images.
-However, Fig.~\ref{fig:mmau_visualization} reveals some annotation inaccuracies.
-First, the cause is labeled as a motorcycle driving too fast, which, however, should be the motorcycle traveling in the wrong direction.
+\paragraph{\textbf{MM-AU:}} \href{https://huggingface.co/datasets/JeffreyChou/MM-AU}{MM-AU} \cite{MM-AU} focuses on accident perception from ego-centric videos, curating 2,195,613 frames in 11,727 videos from four datasets \cite{DoTA, CarCrashDataset, A3D, DADA-2000} and three websites.
+Fig.~\ref{fig:mmau_visualization} (a) shows the decoding of multifaceted categorical labels in the Excel file provided for granular accident analysis, including 1) scene attributes (4 weather conditions, day/night, 5 scenario types, and 5 road geometries), 2) binary accident occurrence (1 for all videos due to exclusive focus on accident events), 3) temporal key moments (anomalous object appearance, accident onset, and anomaly end), and 4) causality (58 accident categories, causal factors, and preventive strategies).
+MM-AU also provides 422489 images, among which 391,152 have object detection annotations in \href{https://huggingface.co/datasets/JeffreyChou/MM-AU/blob/main/MMAU_Det_paper/labels.tar.gz}{JSON format}, with an average of 5.71 objects per image, a maximum of 29, and 46,693 images containing only one annotated object.
+However, MM-AU exhibits some annotation inaccuracies and inconsistencies.
+First, as revealed in Fig.~\ref{fig:mmau_visualization} (a), the cause is labeled as a motorcycle driving too fast, although the more direct cause appears to be wrong-way travel.
 Second, the anomalous behavior has already become obvious in the 37th frame before the annotated start frame (44th).
-Similarly, the motorcycle becomes static until the 186th frame instead of the annotated end frame (140th), compared to the status in the last video frame (212th).
-Meanwhile, Fig.~\ref{fig:mmau_visualization} (b) reveals inconsistencies and errors present in object detection labels.
-For example, riders are sometimes annotated as `person' with their vehicle unannotated (left images), while in other cases, they are labeled as `motorcycle' together with their vehicles (top-right images).
+Similarly, comparison with the final video frame (212th) shows that the motorcycle becomes stationary until the 186th frame, rather than the annotated end frame (140th).
+Meanwhile, Fig.~\ref{fig:mmau_visualization} (b) reveals inconsistent object annotation practices.
+Riders are sometimes labeled as `person' with the vehicle omitted (left images), whereas in other cases the rider and vehicle are jointly labeled as `motorcycle' (top-right images).
 In the bottom images, the bridge is incorrectly labeled as `car', while the partial car is mislabeled as `truck'.
-In addition, the ego vehicle is annotated as `car' in some images, but left unannotated in most cases.
+In addition, the ego vehicle is annotated as `car' in some images, but omitted in most cases.